Lateral Sclerosis (ALS)

 Commonly known as “Lou Gehrig’s Disease”, amyotrophic lateral sclerosis is a rare, progressive motor neuron disease.
 Sufferers of ALS experience ever-increasing muscle weakness, gradually losing the ability to walk, to speak, to eat… and eventually, to breathe.
 The vast majority of ALS patients die within 10 years of diagnosis – there is no cure.

 Given that one of the hallmarks of ALS is aggregation of TAR DNA binding protein (TDP) within the central nervous system, it is a protein misfolding disease.
-Treventis is exploring the use of its CCM technology for discovery of drugs that would impact on TDP aggregation with the potential for disease-modifying effects in ALS.
+Treventis is leveraging its CCM technology for discovery of drugs that broadly impact on TDP isoform misfolding, with the potential for disease-modifying effects in ALS as well as in TDP-mediated frontotemporal dementia and other TDPopathies such as limbic-predominant age-related TDP-43 encephalopathy (LATE).